Scraft161/yafpm-apt/README.md

 yafpm -U "$PackageName"
 ```
 Note that the name of the package is not required and that it will update all packages if no name is given.
-Also note that the -U argument uses an UPPERCASE u.
+NOTE: the -U argument uses an UPPERCASE u.

 Upgrading is done with.
 ```
 yafpm upgrade "$PackageName"
 yafpm -UG "$PackageName"
 ```
-Note that upgrading uses BOTH UPPERCASE u and UPPERCASE g if the -UG argument is used.
+NOTE: upgrading uses BOTH UPPERCASE u and UPPERCASE g if the -UG argument is used.

 If you ever want to remove packages that are not in use by other programs you can use.
 ```